openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 See the :doc:`Samples <openvino_docs_OV_UG_Samples_Overview>` page for more sample applications.
 Each sample page explains how the application works and shows how to run it.
 Use the samples as a starting point that can be adapted for your own application.

 OpenVINO also provides demo applications for using off-the-shelf models from :doc:`Open Model Zoo <model_zoo>`.
-Visit :doc`Open Model Zoo Demos <omz_demos>` if you'd like to see even more examples of how to run model inference with the OpenVINO API.
+Visit :doc:`Open Model Zoo Demos <omz_demos>` if you'd like to see even more examples of how to run model inference with the OpenVINO API.

 @endsphinxdirective